jolvalen/javellship/README.md

 Instructions on how to run the Java and the Haskell implementation are in their respective folders.

 Battleship - Java Version

 Haskell    - Haskell version

+you can also read the report to see the comparisons that we did for the two different languages.

 Enjoy!!